 Anxiety

-Anxiety is one of the most common mental health challenges in the US.
-Over 20% of adults are impacted by some form of anxiety.
-Anxiety can show up as fear, worry, or even panic.
-Physical symptoms such as racing heart, shortness of breath, and difficulty sleeping are common symptoms of anxiety.
-Left untreated anxiety disorders can significantly diminish one’s quality of life.
+Anxiety is one of the most common mental health challenges in the US with over 20% of adults impacted in some way.
+This particular mental health condition can show up as fear, worry, or even panic.
+There are also physical symptoms of anxiety, such as racing heart, shortness of breath, and difficulty sleeping are quite common.
+Everyone has moments of worry and fears.
+The thoughts, feelings and physical reactions you have as a result of this can be normal, but they can become too intense or last too long.
+If left untreated, anxiety disorders can significantly diminish one’s quality of life.

 Sources of Anxiety